mlcommons/modelbench/docs/design_philosophy.md

 ### Examples in practice

+* To represent structured data, use Pydantic objects instead of dicts as this makes it clear what the structures and types are.
 * We discarded several "hard to explain" ways of managing secrets and ensuring compatibility between a Test and a SUT, even though they arguably met other design philosophy goals better.